merelvansteenis/Microsaccade-bias-auditory-analyses-V3/README.md

 # MICROSACCADE BIAS AUDITORY ANALYSIS
 # ***[work in progress]***
-Analysis scripts (in MATLAB) for the data acquired from the auditory microsaccade-bias experiment (in Python).
+Analysis scripts (in MATLAB) for the data acquired from the auditory microsaccade-bias experiment (in Python) VERSION 3.
 For the experiment, see: [Auditory-microsaccade-bias-main](https://github.com/annavanharmelen/Auditory-microsaccade-bias).

 ## Author
 Made by Anna van Harmelen in 2026, with scripts from Dr. Freek van Ede.